Nitrous oxide

 Effects of nitrous oxide

-There is no safe level of drug use.
-Use of any drug always carries risk.
-It’s important to be careful when taking any type of drug.
+Use of any drug can have risks.
+It’s important to be careful when taking any type of drug..

 Nitrous oxide affects everyone differently, based on: